MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 24. The team checks the **prod** slot to verify that the web app is in production at `https://smarthotelcontoso.azurewebsites.net/`.

-### Deploy the PetChecker Function app
+### Deploy the PetChecker function app

 Contoso admins deploy the app as follows.

 1. They clone the repository locally to the development machine by connecting to the Azure DevOps project.
 2. In Visual Studio, they open the folder to show all the files in the repo.
-3. They open the **src/PetCheckerFunction/local.settings.json** file, and add the app settings for storage, the Azure Cosmos DB database, and the Computer Vision API.
+3. They open the 1`src/PetCheckerFunction/local.settings.json` file, and add the app settings for storage, the Azure Cosmos DB database, and the Computer Vision API.

     ![Deploy the function](./media/contoso-migration-rebuild/function5.png)

 4. They commit the code, and sync it back to Azure DevOps, pushing their changes.
-5. They add a new Build pipeline, then select **Azure DevOps Git** for the source.
+5. They add a new build pipeline, then select **Azure DevOps Git** for the source.
 6. They select the **ASP.NET Core (.NET Framework)** template.
 7. They accept the defaults for the template.
 8. In **Triggers**, they select **Enable continuous integration**, then select **Save & Queue** to start a build.
-9. After the build succeeds, they build a Release pipeline, adding **Azure App Service deployment with slot**.
+9. After the build succeeds, they build a release pipeline, adding **Azure App Service deployment with slot**.
 10. They name the environment **Prod**, then select the subscription.
-They set the **App type** to **Function App**, and the app service name as **smarthotelpetchecker**.
+They set the **App type** to **Function App**, and the App Service name as **smarthotelpetchecker**.

     ![Function app](./media/contoso-migration-rebuild/petchecker2.png)